Money and Taxes Supplement for US-Affiliated PersonsÂ đŸ—œ

 ) Luckily, the official IRS documentation for these requirements is helpful and not too difficult to follow.

-The IRS also benevolently grants you an automatic two-month extension to file your returns because you are incurring the hardship of living abroad, so until June 15 (or the closest following business day) in normal cases.
-(All US taxpayers regardless of residence can request an automatic six-month extension with Form 4868.)
-Remember that the IRS will charge interest on underpaid taxes starting from the regular deadline.
+The IRS also benevolently grants you an automatic two-month extension to file and pay your taxes because you are incurring the hardship of living abroad, so until June 15 (or the closest following business day) in normal cases.
+This is useful if, e.g., you haven’t received your TOU forms before April 15 (see § Swiss taxes).
+You must attach a statement to your return explaining why you qualify for the extension.
+Alternatively, all US taxpayers, regardless of residence, can get an automatic six-month extension to file with Form 4868, but not to pay.
+This means that you have to prepay an estimated amount of tax along with that form and that the IRS will charge interest on underpaid taxes starting from the regular deadline.

 Pillar 2